 - Airfield and the plane bunkers

-In addition to all of your physical duties that increase the safety of the airport, you are required to do some administrative tasks as well.
+In addition to all of your physical duties that improve the safety of the airport, you are required to do some administrative tasks as well.
 Written logs must be completed during your shift, noting any abnormalities, incidents or general citizen interactions.
 Incidents may include:

 - Stolen personal items